HOME >> Student Recruitment

 I try to create an atmosphere where people can enjoy research.
 In my experience, people do not want to do things when they are told to.
 The more a mother tells a child to study, the less the child wants to study.
 The same is true for adult graduate students.
 I try to watch over them as much as possible.

 Research often goes wrong.
-Faculty members themselves have made many mistakes in their research, and even so, they take on challenges with a positive attitude like Edison, saying, "I have learned that doing it this way doesn't work.
+Faculty members themselves have made many mistakes in their research, and even so, they challenge themselves with positive thinking like Edison, saying, “I have learned that doing it this way does not work.
 I think it is important, especially for young faculty members like myself, to show that kind of attitude to students.

 (2) Progress check: